Home / Professional Development / Awards / Researchers / Teaching Career Enhancement Award

 Award Description

-The APS Teaching Career Enhancement Award (TCEA) is designed to enhance the career potential of regular members of APS who hold a rank equivalent to Assistant Professor or above.
+The APS Teaching Career Enhancement Award (TCEA) is designed to enhance the career potential of regular APS members who hold a rank equivalent to Assistant Professor or above.
 The award of up to $10,000 allows an individual to develop innovative and potentially widely applicable programs for teaching and learning physiology.

 The award can be used either to support short-term visits to other schools to consult with experts who can assist with the development project, to pay for attendance at special courses devoted to methodologies appropriate for the educational development project, or research or development collaborations that will result in products or publications.
 The award does not include any reimbursement of indirect costs or daily per diem.
+The award does not pay a salary or daily per diem.

-Applications submitted for the May 31 deadline should request funding for career enhancement activities that will be undertaken after July 15.
+Applications submitted for the June 28 deadline should request funding for career enhancement activities that will be undertaken after August 1.

 Eligibility